oras-project/artifacts-spec/scenarios.md

 - Adding related artifacts, maintaining the original artifact digest and collection of associated tags.
 - `many:1` references, enabling multiple signatures, SBoMs, images with on-demand loading to be linked to a single artifact.
-- Build atop the existing distribution-spec push, persist and pull APIs.
+- Build atop the existing distribution-spec push and pull APIs.
 - Avoiding the need to tag an artifact to assure its not garbage collected as an untagged manifest.
 - Discovery, based on the subject artifact.
 Consumers need not know the specific digest for a signature.
 Rather a registry client discovers a list of references based a provided tag or digest.
 - Copying a graph of references within and across ORAS Artifact enabled, distribution spec based registries, enabling an image, its signatures, SBoMs and images with on-demand loading to be copied as a collection.